-It is the city, where the famous Mir Castle Complex is located, one of the spectacular sights of Belarus.
+It is the city, where the famous Mir castle, one of the spectacular sights of Belarus is situated.

-This monument of Gothic architecture is inscribed on UNESCO World Heritage Sights list.
+This monument of Gothic architecture is inscribed on UNESCO’s World Heritage list.

 It is still unknown, why the name of the town is Mir (“peace”).
 One of the versions is that it was derived from the word “emir”, which meant the commander of the Tatars, who had a residence here for some time.
 Another version is connected to the word ‘mir’ (‘peace’) itself.
 It may be connected to the fact that some unknown peace treaty was signed here.

 The complex consists of the residence-fortress, a picturesque Park in the English style, the Italian garden, a pond, a chapel-tomb and roadside chapels.
 Shaping the architecture of the Mir castle occurred under the influence of three styles: Gothic, Renaissance and Rococo.

 The first mention of the Castle have been recorded from the year 1395, according to these data, it is considered that a large part of the castle had been built.
 Up to the year 1568 owners were the Ilyiniches, then — the Radziwill (before 1828), Vitgenshtejny (to 1891).
 The last owners of the Castle were svyatopolk-Mirsky Worldly (until 1939), after which the castle became property of the State.
 From that time until the present day, this place had to much to survive, ranging from reorganizations, takeovers, and ending with reconstruction.